Jaysce/Spaceman/README.md

 <img src="Images/Preferences-4a.png" width="66%" height="auto">

 The style and the name of a space can be changed in preferences (shown above).
-A space is named by selecting the space from the dropdown, typing a name up to 4 characters and clicking the 'Update name' button.
+A space is named by selecting the space from the dropdown and editing its name (up to 4 characters).

 If the icon fails to update, you can choose to force a refresh of the icon using a custom keyboard shortcut or allow Spaceman to refresh them automatically every 5 seconds by enabling 'Refresh spaces in background'.